-The gAgent modules are running the main process responsible for collecting hosts metrics, usage patterns, and data flow, and making decisions at the OS-level to improve performance.
-The main components that handle this process are:
+The gAgent modules are running the main process responsible for collecting hosts metrics, usage patterns, and data flow and making decisions at the runtime level to improve performance.
+The main component that handle this process is the Runtime Module.

-The Runtime module is loaded by the KModule, and applies similar logic of reordering of resource queues at the runtime level.
+The Runtime module applies logic of reordering resource queues.
 It also scores usage patterns based on a predetermined utility function and achieves the best scoring patterns once activated.
-The Runtime module handles OS resource allocation decisions masked from the kernel by using runtime managers interfaces.
+The Runtime module handles OS resource allocation decisions by using runtime managers interfaces.

 The gAgent minimizes the footprint in both memory and CPU by taking advantage of the concept of time-localization, learning using a sliding window of only a few seconds.

-The gAgent code modules are optimized to efficiently limit the overhead on each machine resource consumption.
+The gAgent code modules are optimized to limit the overhead on each machine resource consumption efficiently.
 The agent's code modules are optimized to use memory and to free resources when they’re no longer needed to burden application execution as little as possible.